Harsh graduated from NLIU, Bhopal, in 2011. He is the director of LegalEdge Tutorial. He also recently authored The Pearson Guide to the CLAT.

 - On CLAT 2015 and writing The Pearson Guide to the CLAT

-You studied law at NLIU.
 Kindly acquaint us with your college life and your aspirations in college.
-What activities were you involved in apart from the regular academic curriculum?

 Studying in NLIU was one of the most profound experiences of my life so far.
 It helped me break out of my comfort zone, and hone my basic skills as a person.
-The students in NLIU are the chosen best from all parts of the country, and my illusion of being at a higher pedestal in a few activities I have always been good in (quizzing, writing) were shattered right in the first trimester.
+The students in NLIU are the chosen best from across the country, and my illusion of being at a higher pedestal in a few activities I have always been good at (quizzing, writing) were shattered right in the first trimester.
 Thankfully, leaving my comfort zone helped me prepare for the bigger battles I face every day now.

 As for other activities, as ironic as it may sound, I was never into anything that involved speaking (moots, debates et al), even though I’m a teacher now!
 I experimentally wrote an article for a website in the first year, and got seriously hooked to writing.
 Over the next few years, I wrote and got published close to a dozen articles, winning a couple of essay competitions on the way.
-Somehow, and this goes against popular wisdom, mooting never gave me the high getting an article published did.
+Somehow, and this goes against popular wisdom, mooting never gave me the high that a publication did.